smgriffin/ankiSwirl/README.md

 # ankiSwirl
 Anki deck to help those new to R programming.
+It follows the swirl package, which you can learn more about here: https://swirlstats.com or by typing install.packages("swirl") then library(swirl) and swirl() in your R console or RStudio.

 To Install: